Actinic keratosis: Dermoscopy

 Dermoscopy is a noninvasive technique utilizing a handheld magnifying device coupled with a transilluminating lift.
 It is often used in the evaluation of cutaneous lesions but lacks the definitive diagnostic ability of biopsy-based tissue diagnosis.
 Histopathologic exam remains the gold standard.

-Polarized contact dermoscopy of AKs occasionally reveals a "rosette sign," described as four white points arranged in a clover pattern, often localized to within a follicular opening.
+Polarized contact dermoscopy of actinic keratoses occasionally reveals a "rosette sign," described as four white points arranged in a clover pattern, often localized to within a follicular opening.
 It is hypothesized that the "rosette sign" corresponds histologically to the changes of orthokeratosis and parakeratosis known as the "flag sign."